johnnywoo/beholder/README.md

 * `$date`    — ISO date when the packet was received (example: 2017-11-26T16:22:31+03:00)
 * `$from`    — URI of packet source (example: tcp://1.2.3.4:57733)
 * `$payload` — Text as received from the TCP connection

+Default reading mode for TCP is newline-terminated messages.
+`from tcp ... as syslog-frame` instead reads messages in syslog frame format, which is length-space-data (see RFC5425 "4.3.
+Sending Data").
+Example: `5 hello5 world` encodes two messages with payloads of 'hello' and 'world'.

 `from timer` emits a minimal message every second.
 It is useful for experimenting with beholder configurations.